Hot Fuzz: Home media

 The DVD was released on 11 June 2007 in the UK.
 Over one million DVDs were sold in the UK in the first four weeks of its release.
 The two-disc set contains the feature film with commentaries, outtakes, storyboards, deleted scenes, a making-of documentary, video blogs, featurettes, galleries, and some hidden easter eggs.
 The DVD also features Wright's last amateur film, Dead Right, which he described as "Hot Fuzz without the budget".
-Due to the above release date, the film arrived on region 2 DVD earlier than the theatrical release date in Germany on 14 June 2007.
+The film appeared on region 2 DVD earlier than the theatrical release date in Germany, which was on 14 June 2007.
 In the commentary with director Wright and fellow filmmaker Quentin Tarantino, they discuss nearly 200 films.

 The US DVD and HD DVD release was on 31 July 2007.
 It opened at #2 at the American DVD sales chart, selling 853,000 units for over $14m in revenue.
 1,923,000 units have been sold, acquiring revenue of $33.3 million.
 The HD DVD edition has more special features than the standard DVD release.
 A three-disc collector's edition was released on 27 November 2007 and a Blu-ray edition on 22 September 2009.

 Soundtrack

 The soundtrack album, Hot Fuzz: Music from the Motion Picture, was released on 19 February 2007 in the United Kingdom, and on 17 April 2007 in the United States and Canada.
 The UK release contains 22 tracks, and the North American release has 14.
 The film's score is by British composer David Arnold, who scored the James Bond film series from 1997 to 2008.
 The soundtrack album's "Hot Fuzz Suite" is a compilation of excerpts from Arnold's score.
 According to the DVD commentary, the scenes where Nicholas Angel is at a convenience store, while leaving Sandford, and his return to the police station while arming for the final shootout (found in the track "Avenging Angel"), were scored by Robert Rodríguez, who did not see the rest of the film while writing the music.

-Other music from the film is a mix of 1960s and 1970s British rock (The Kinks, T. Rex, The Move, Sweet, The Troggs, Arthur Brown, Cozy Powell, Dire Straits), new wave (Adam Ant, XTC) and a Glaswegian indie band (The Fratellis).
+Other music from the film is a mix of 1960s and 1970s British rock (the Kinks, T. Rex, the Move, Sweet, the Troggs, the Crazy World of Arthur Brown, Cozy Powell, Dire Straits), new wave (Adam Ant, XTC) and a Glaswegian indie band (the Fratellis).
 The soundtrack album features dialogue extracts by Pegg, Frost, and other cast members, mostly embedded in the music tracks.
 The song selection also includes some police-themed titles, including Supergrass' "Caught by the Fuzz" as well as "Here Come the Fuzz", which was specially composed for the film by Jon Spencer's Blues Explosion.